azharlabs/papert-code/docs/cli/configuration-v1.md

   - **Category:** UI
   - **Requires Restart:** No
   - **Example:** `"enableWelcomeBack": false`
-  - **Details:** When enabled, Qwen Code will automatically detect if you're returning to a project with a previously generated project summary (`.papert/PROJECT_SUMMARY.md`) and show a dialog allowing you to continue your previous conversation or start fresh.
+  - **Details:** When enabled, Papert Code will automatically detect if you're returning to a project with a previously generated project summary (`.papert/PROJECT_SUMMARY.md`) and show a dialog allowing you to continue your previous conversation or start fresh.
 This feature integrates with the `/summary` command and quit confirmation dialog.
 See the [Welcome Back documentation](./welcome-back.md) for more details.